Allen-Synthesis/EuroPi/software/contrib/pams.md

 The 1/3/5 (+6|7) modes were inspired by the Doepfer A-156 quantizer.

-## External CV Routing
+## External CV Routing & Knob Input

-The input signal to `ain` can be configured to control many parameters of the system.
+Both `k1` and `ain` can be configured to control many parameters of the system as CV inputs.

-A value of 0V is the equivalent of choosing the first item from the available menu and 12V is the equivalent of choosing the last item in the menu.
+A value of 0V (or `k1` fully anticlockwise) is equivalent to choosing the first item from the available menu, and 12V (or `k1` fully clockwise) is equivalent to choosing the last item from the menu.  `AIN` and `KNOB` are omitted from this choice, even though they appear as menu items when scrolling.

 NOTE: the `Wave Shape` parameter of the CV outputs works differently.
 Instead of dynamically choosing the output wave shape, the CV output acts as a sample & hold of the signal coming into